Xieyangxinyu/Xieyangxinyu.github.io/instruction.md

 * If you don't see Colab as an option, click "Connect more apps" and search for Google Colab, then install it.
 That's it!
 The notebook will open in Google Colab and you can start running the code by clicking the play button next to each code cell or using the keyboard shortcut Shift+Enter.

+### Using RStudio

+1. Download and install RStudio from [here](https://posit.co/download/rstudio-desktop/).
+Download and install Python from [here](https://www.python.org/downloads/).
+2. Download the necessary folder from the provided [link](https://www.dropbox.com/scl/fo/88hxrp6rlvtzwxbep0gs7/AC_8KPZZWWexOlNam60M4Hc?rlkey=qneifp89mg3z8t3vqcq81n5b2&st=jb6my3ur&dl=0).
+3. Open RStudio and navigate to the folder where you downloaded the files.
+4. Follow `Deep_learning_get_started.Rmd` to install the required Python packages.
+4. Open the .Rmd (R Markdown) file you want to run.